Every ecommerce business should take advantage of abandoned cart emails.

 What Is an Abandoned Cart and Why Is It the Perfect Opportunity to Send an Email?

-An abandoned cart refers to when someone puts a product in their virtual cart then leaves your website without buying it.
+An abandoned cart is a common problem among eCommerce.
+It refers to when someone puts a product in their virtual cart then leaves your website without buying it.

 Abandoned carts may seem straightforward initially but can be more complicated than they seem.
 This largely comes from the fact that there are several reasons someone may leave their cart.